 This website is run by Nottingham College.
-As a public sector organisation and one of the largest further education providers in the United Kingdom, we want as many people as possible to be able to use our website.
+As one of the largest further education providers in the United Kingdom, we want as many people as possible to be able to use our website.
 For example, that means you should be able to:

 - Zoom in up to 300% without problems

 - Navigate most of the website using just a keyboard

 - Navigate most of the website using speech recognition software